 Source: Creamy Beet and Ginger Soup

-This Creamy Beet and Ginger Soup by Diana Johnson is absolutely hypnotizing!
+This Creamy Beet and Ginger Soup by Diana Johnson is hypnotizing!
 Earthy, sweet beets are flavored with ginger for a savory bowl of goodness.
 The creamy coconut milk swirled into the delightfully pink beet soup makes for a show-stopping, beautiful dish.

 14. Potato Leek Soup with Caramelized Tri-Color Carrots

 This Potato Leek Soup with Caramelized Tri-Color Carrots by Stephanie McKinnie is the trifecta of soup.
 It’s hearty, flavorful, and colorful all at the same time!
 Seasoned with rosemary, thyme, and tarragon, this creamy soup will satisfy your eyes, mouth, and belly.
-Basically, everything you could ever want in a soup, right?
+Everything you could ever want in a soup, right?

 15. Autumn Vegetable Soup with Parsley Pesto